Manuel-Steinberg/Audit/Design.md

 - [ ] use thumb navigation
 - [ ] do not use _:hover_
 - [ ] do A/B-Testing
+- [ ] use labels for every input field

 ## External Resources: